A fully flexible way to invest

 As a result, it’s best not to develop a regular buy-and-sell habit.
 And remember, no one knows which days will turn out to be the best trading ones, and by being out of the market, you could miss them.

-A major reason for a realignment is when the actual allocation of your assets - be that shares, Government bonds, corporate bonds or cash - no longer matches your risk profile.
+A major reason for a realignment is when the actual allocation of your assets – be that shares, government bonds, corporate bonds or cash – no longer matches your risk profile.
 Alternatively, it may be because your investment horizons have shortened.
 Perhaps, for example, your retirement date is getting closer.
 These are solid reasons for selling some assets and buying new ones to keep your investments appropriately diversified.

 For example, an investor aged 30 with a strong risk appetite and who is investing over a very long-term period might have 70% of their portfolio invested in shares and the remaining 30% in bonds.
-Twenty years on, as they approach the time they may need the funds from their investments, they might decide to move a larger proportion of their portfolio into lower-risk assets, such a bonds and cash.
+Twenty years on, as they approach the time they may need the funds from their investments, they might decide to move a larger proportion of their portfolio into lower-risk assets, such as bonds and cash.